-Section 134(3)(m) of the Act and read with Rule 8 of the Companies (Accounts) Rules2014 is set out in Annexure 1 to this Report.
+Section 134(3)(m) of the Act and read with Rule 8 of the Companies (Accounts) Rules2014 is set out in the Annexure 1 of this Report.

-Your Company is committed to ensure a clean and green pollution-free environment aswell as a safe and healthy work place at all plant locations and work sites.
+Your Company is committed to ensure a clean and green pollution-free environment aswell as a safe and healthy workplace at all plant locations and work sites.
 Your Companystrictly abides by the Saint-Gobain Group's Environment Health and Safety Charter and thepolicies and procedures framed under it.
-All the plants of your Company are certifiedunder ISO 9001:2008 ISO 14001:2004 and OHSAS 18001:2007.
-These certifications and various awards are recognitionof the efforts made and results achieved by your Company inimproving Environment Health and Safety at all its work sites.
+All the plants of your Company are certifiedunder ISO 9001 ISO OHSAS 18001.
+These certifications and various awards are recognitionof the efforts made and results achieved by your Company in improving the EnvironmentHealth and Safety at all its work sites.